denvrdata/denvrdemos/yara/README.md

 ### NGC Keys

-In order to pull down an NVIDIA NIM container you'll need to login to your [developer account](https://developer.nvidia.com/login) and navigate to [NGC setup page](https://org.ngc.nvidia.com/setup/personal-keys).
+In order to pull down an NVIDIA NIM container you'll need to log in to your [developer account](https://developer.nvidia.com/login) and navigate to [NGC setup page](https://org.ngc.nvidia.com/setup/personal-keys).

 ![NGC Key](assets/images/ngc-key.png)